thaitype/monguard/docs/multi-phase-operations.md

 ## Conclusion

-Multi-phase operations with MonGuard's `newVersion` feature enable safe, conflict-free workflows in complex business scenarios.
+Multi-phase operations with Monguard's `newVersion` feature enable safe, conflict-free workflows in complex business scenarios.
 By following the patterns and best practices outlined in this guide, you can build robust systems that handle concurrent modifications, recover from failures, and maintain data consistency throughout multi-step processes.

 Key takeaways: